AdaCore/training_material/courses/rust_essentials/glossary.md

 A statement does not produce a value.

-A semicolon commonly forms an expression statement and causes the expression's value to be discarded.
+A semicolon commonly forms an expression statement; any value the expression produces is discarded.

 Do not classify `if`, `match`, `while`, `for`, or `loop` as fundamentally separate “statement constructs”; they are expressions in Rust.